Macros for Promoting Bulletin Content

 - Edit the Target and Title fields as desired.

 Viewing Shared Email Landing Pages

 The Communications Cloud Landing Page is 700 pixels wide, and content on the Landing Page is center-justified.
-The Landing Page's header features the following social media buttons, allowing users to interact with or re-purpose the Bulletin's content.
+The Landing Page's header features the following social media buttons, enabling users to interact with or repurpose the Bulletin's content.